cojomax/osm/README.md

 # osm
-The official website for the Old Speckled Men football club in Hong Kong
+The official website for the Old Speckled Men football club in Hong Kong.
+Test push.